 There are two ways for a residents association to gain official recognition.

-- The first is to write to the landlord and request written recognition.
-If written confirmation is received that the landlord recognises the residents association then no further action need be taken.
+- The first is to write to the landlord and for ask for written recognition.
+If written confirmation is received then no further action need be taken.
 The landlord is not allowed to withdraw his recognition without providing at least 6 months written notice to the Association

 - If the landlord refuses to recognise the Association or withdraws recognition then the group can apply for recognition to the nearest Rent Assessment Panel of the RPTS in whose region the properties are located.